adambickels/task-management-supercom/README.md

 cd task-management-system
 ```

-**Or if you received this as a ZIP file:**
+**Got a ZIP file instead?**

-1. Extract the ZIP file to your desired location
+1. Just extract it wherever you want
-2. Open a terminal/PowerShell in the extracted folder
+2. Open PowerShell in that folder

 ### 2. Database Setup

-The application uses **true Code First** Entity Framework approach.
-The database and tables are **automatically created** when you start the API or Windows Service for the first time.
+Here's the cool part - I used a true Code First approach with Entity Framework.
+The database and all the tables **create themselves automatically** when you first start the API or Windows Service.

 #### Connection String

-Update the connection string in the following files if your SQL Server configuration differs from the default:
+If your SQL Server setup is different from the default, just update the connection string in these files:

 - `TaskManagement.API/appsettings.json`
 - `TaskManagement.API/appsettings.Development.json`